Arizona Court Records

 Can I Access Sealed Criminal Court Records?

-Individuals who can prove to the court that accessing a criminal court record will aid the fair trial of a case or “the public’s interest in disclosure outweighs the witness’s or victim’s right to privacy” might be able to access the records, in compliance with state laws {Ariz.
+Individuals who can prove to the court that accessing a criminal court record will aid the fair trial of a case or “the public’s interest in disclosure outweighs the witness’s or victim’s right to privacy” might be able to access the records {Ariz.
 Rev. Stat.
 39–121.04(A)}.

 Are Juvenile Criminal Records Open to the Public?

 The Superior Court in Arizona will not display juvenile delinquent or incorrigible case information to the public.
 But they can show juvenile traffic cases.
-Juveniles with traffic records and other records obtainable by particular individuals or agencies can request to have their records destroyed, only if they have completed their sentences, reached 18 years of age, along with other eligibility requirements.
-They can also ask to “set aside adjudications” if they are not eligible for the destruction of records.
+Juveniles with traffic records and other records obtainable by particular individuals or agencies may be able to request to have their records destroyed, if they have completed their sentences, reached 18 years of age, along with other eligibility requirements.
+They may also be able to ask to “set aside adjudications” if they are not eligible for the destruction of records.

 How Do I Obtain Federal Criminal Court Records Online?